datagrok-ai/public/help/compute/solver.md

 Differential equations play a crucial role in modeling complex systems in diverse fields, from chemical engineering and drug design to environmental studies and financial modeling.

-Using **Datagrok Solver**, you can easily create mathematical models, tune and optimize it, use interactive [visualizations](../visualize/viewers) and other features of the Datagrok platform.
+Using **Datagrok Solver**, you can easily create mathematical models, develop and optimize it, use interactive [visualizations](../visualize/viewers) and other features of the Datagrok platform.
 Moreover, in a single click you can turn your model into the [Datagrok script](scripting.md), run it as standalone data processing unit, or include in an [application](../develop/how-to/build-an-app.md).

-**Key benefits and features**:
+**Key benefits and features of the Datagrok Solver**:

 * **Enhanced mathematical modeling:** Datagrok Solver can model and analyse complex multi-equation systems.
 * **Ease of use:** The Solver intuitive interface makes it accessible and useful to both beginners and experts in mathematical modeling.